Adam Murray

 He spent two and a half seasons at Oxford and was club captain for many of his 97 appearances.
 However, he missed the second half of the 2009–10 campaign and the subsequent 2010 play-off final victory due to injury.
 He remained in the Conference Premier, signing with Luton Town in July 2010.
 Three months later, he was loaned out to Mansfield Town through a deal made permanent in January 2011.
 He would spend four and a half seasons with Mansfield, taking his final tally with the club over his four different spells to 211 games and 24 goals.
 He featured on the losing side in the 2011 FA Trophy final and was named as the club's Player of the Season as Mansfield won promotion into the Football League as champions of the Conference Premier in 2012–13.
 He had short loan spells at Rainworth Miners Welfare and Worksop Town after falling out of favour in 2013.
 He retired from playing at the end of the 2014–15 season, though he briefly came out of retirement to play for Sutton Coldfield in 2018.

 He was appointed as Mansfield Town's assistant manager whilst still a player and became caretaker manager in November 2014.
 He got the job permanently the following month, aged 33, and kept the club in League Two with a 21st-place finish.
 A 12th-place finish followed in the 2015–16 season before he quit the club in November 2016.
 He was appointed Boston United manager the next month, taking the club to a 15th-place finish in the National League North at the end of the 2016–17 season.
 He resigned in October 2017 and was named assistant manager at Guiseley the following month.
 He left Guiseley in February 2018 and went on to coach at Burton Albion, Barnsley, West Bromwich Albion, Port Vale and Beşiktaş.
 He served Barnsley as caretaker manager in October 2019 and October 2020.
 He took charge at AFC Fylde in November 2022 and led the club to the National League North title at the end of the 2022–23 season before being sacked in October 2023.
 He joined Cheltenham Town as assistant manager in October 2023 and was appointed manager at Eastbourne Borough in January 2024.
 He spent 18 months at the club before switching to Kidderminster Harriers.
+He led Harriers to promotion out of the National League North via the play-offs in May 2026 and then moved on to manage Barrow.